Dental Implants for Diabetics: Candidacy, Healing, and Safety Tips

 Full osseointegration, where the implant fuses with the jawbone, takes three to six months, during which you wear a functional temporary restoration.

 Yes, we offer several flexible financing options to make dental implants affordable.
-Our monthly payment plans start as low as $99 per month for single implants, $199 per month for implant dentures, and $299 per month for full-arch restorations.
+Our monthly payment plans start as low as $60/month for single-tooth implants, $150/month for implant-supported dentures, and $250/month for All-on-4 full-arch restorations.

 We partner with leading healthcare financing companies to offer plans with competitive interest rates and terms up to 84 months.
 We also accept most major dental insurance plans, including PPO plans, and our team helps maximize your insurance benefits.